negrinho/deep_architect/README.md

 ```

 The code for `negrinho2017deeparchitect` can be found [here](https://github.com/negrinho/deep_architect_legacy).
 The ideas and implementation of `negrinho2017deeparchitect` evolved into the work of `negrinho2019towards`, found in this repo.
 See the [paper](https://arxiv.org/abs/1909.13404), [documentation](https://deep-architect.readthedocs.io/en/latest/), and [blog post](https://negrinho.github.io/2019/07/26/introducing-deep-architect.html).
+The code for the experiments reported in `negrinho2019towards` can be found [here](https://github.com/negrinho/negrinho2019towards), but it will not be actively maintained.
+For your work, please build on top of the `deep_architect` repo instead.